-The KIA saloon with the office chair and the postcard display rack strapped to its roof drove past—as it did the day-before-yesterday.
+The KIA saloon with the office chair and the postcard display rack strapped to its roof drove past—just as it had the day-before-yesterday.

 When the old man who was cleaning his immaculate 12-year-old Ford Mondeo initially engaged me in conversation I’d assumed he was just being friendly to a stranger, but when he asked me a technical question about the tactics employed by the Huddersfield Giants at their last game, I wondered whether he had mistaken me for somebody else.
 Not being much of a fan of rugby league, I confessed I had no idea what he was talking about.
 At first, the man looked confused but then he smiled, got up from where he’d been crouching to polish the chrome of his vintage AA radiator grill badge, and persisted with the subject—presumably assuming I was just amusing myself by teasing him.
 I reasserted my ignorance on the matter and voiced my suspicion that I wasn’t who he thought I was.
 Once more, the man briefly looked confused, nervously wrapping his duster around his hand, but again he smiled and continued on the subject.
 As he seemed so convinced I was somebody I wasn’t, I began to doubt myself; perhaps we had met before and I’d forgotten.
 Maybe he’d brought up the Huddersfield Giants in conversation on that occasion too and I’d somehow given him the impression that I had some interest and knowledge on the subject—It could easily happen during the course of small talk in a queue or on a bus.
 I decided to go with this scenario and explained that while I do like to keep an eye on the Giants’ results (an outright lie) I don’t consider myself to be much of an expert and have no worthwhile opinion on their tactics.
 At this, the man smiled, raised his hands to his eyes like blinkers and said conspiratorially, “I know!
 It’s all claret and gold with some people, isn’t it?”